 Our finding contrasts with both of these ideas, suggesting that generalization is shaped from the moment of encoding because from the outset learners actively interpret data and form representations of concepts that go beyond raw data.
 As a computational strategy this form of learning has its advantages: pre-computing the evidentiary weight of data on the basis of the learner's theories and assumptions has the potential to reduce memory load and support speeded generalization at decision time.
-However, these benefits must be traded off against the risks of reasoning on the basis
+However, these benefits must be traded off against the risks of reasoning on the basis of stale or incorrect theories.
+Intuitively, the balance of these risks might shift across the developmental trajectory, although much research remains to be done to determine whether this is actually the case.
+To what extent the trade-off between "theoryless" and "theory-influenced" representations changes across the lifespan or might be under learner's control is thus an open question.

-6This has some intuitive appeal.
+7This has some intuitive appeal.
 In statistical terms, the coverage component can be viewed as a regularization term that reduces overfitting by recruiting background knowledge when the available sample is limited.
-As the sample becomes more representative of the concept of interest (as sample size grows), the risk of overfitting diminishes and the contribution of the regularization term can reasonably be reduced (towards zero in the limit).
+As the sample becomes more representative of the concept of interest (as sample size grows), the risks of overfitting diminishes and the contribution of the regularization term can reasonably be reduced (towards zero in the limit).